-Many senior cycle subjects have close links with Irish.
-Subjects are studied through the Irish language in Gaeltacht and Irish-medium schools.
-The skills and competencies that they learn in Irish are very important for their learning in other subjects.
-The competencies that they learn in Irish are connected to their learning in other subjects.
+Irish is closely related to many other senior cycle subjects including history, English, and foreign languages.
+The skills and competencies that they learn in Irish are also very important for their learning in other subjects.
 For example, there are many similarities between Irish, other languages and computer science as elements such as recognising patterns, syntax, technical analysis and forming arguments are relevant to all three study areas.
-Students are able to recognise significant elements of the Irish language from their knowledge of English and other modern languages.
-Recognising these similarities and differences is an important component of acquiring a language in a correct manner.
 Studying history, geography or Politics and Society, for example, impacts students' attitudes to culture and heritage.
 Irish provides students with a context to develop metacognitive skills that will help them when they become responsible for their own learning.